 Bachelor of Arts in Jewish Theology

 There are no restrictions on admission to the BA program in Jewish Theology.
 The program's first semester is offered only during the winter.
 Thus, enrollment for the summer semester will be open only to students having completed at least the first (winter) semester.
+Anyone interested in being trained for the rabbinate or cantorate is invited to contact the Abraham Geiger College.

 Non-German University Entrance Acceptance: International applicants with a non-German University Entrance Certificate should apply via uni-assist e.V. in accordance with that organization's procedures and deadlines.
 More information is available here: